mymax9172/quasar-studio-cli/README.md

 };
 ```

+Without option, the current version is reported.

-By using the CLI the version can be updated using the following
+By using the CLI the version can be updated using the following (only if type is 'manual')
-`$ qstudio version -i`, this increments by 1 the minor version and update the build number bases on current date
+`$ qstudio version [-i]`, this increments by 1 the minor version and update the build number bases on current date
-`$ qstudio version -I`, this increments by 1 the major version (setting to 0 the minor version) and update the build number bases on current date
+`$ qstudio version [-I]`, this increments by 1 the major version (setting to 0 the minor version) and update the build number bases on current date

 #### Auto versioning

-In this case, anytime a new build is created the current version is updated, by incrementing by 1 the minor version
+In this case (type = 'auto'), anytime a new build is created the current version is updated, by incrementing by 1 the minor version (see [build](#build) command)

 #### Date versioning